Our curriculum is inspiring, challenging, absorbing and relevant to students’ current and future lives.

 Science - Double Award

-The Sixth Form at Holyport College will start when the first cohort of Year 9 pupils (who will join in 2014) reach Year 12 in September 2017.
 Pupils choosing to continue at Holyport College's Sixth Form will be able to do so on the bases of their GCSE results.
-In line with the latest government proposals, pupils will be expected to complete the two-year linear course to A level at the end of Year 13.
+In line with the latest government proposals, pupils are expected to complete the two-year linear course to A level at the end of Year 13.
 In most cases pupils will study three or four subjects.
-The range of courses offered will be similar to GCSE.
-They will also have the option to study: Further Maths, Economics, Business Studies and Government & Politics.
+The range of courses offered are similar to GCSE.
+They will also have the option to study: Further Maths, Psychology, Economics and Government & Politics.